GA4 Resources

 GA4 User Engagement: Understanding the User Engagement Metric

-The user engagement metric in GA4 is a new change to Google Analytics relative to the days of Universal Analytics.
-It is both used to log time (using engagement_time_msec event parameter) and it’s an event that you will see in your GA4 reports.
-It’s a foundational metric that has direct implications for calculated metrics like engagement rate, bounce rate, and more.
+Updated: 1/27/25 The user engagement metric in GA4 is a standalone event and has direct implications for calculated metrics like engagement rate, bounce rate, and more.

-In this guide you’ll learn about GA4 user engagement and how to better understand your Google Analytics 4 reports.
+In this guide you’ll learn about GA4 user engagement and how to better understand your GA4 reports.

 Read more